AELE LAW LIBRARY OF CASE SUMMARIES:

 Monthly Law Journal Article: Civil Liability and Medical Care for Arrestees, 2017 (2) AELE Mo.
 L. J. 101.

-on a false arrest claim, as the officers had probable cause for the arrest
+proper on a false arrest claim, as the officers had probable cause for the

-because one officer saw the plaintiff throw a crack pipe out of his car window.
+arrest because one officer saw the plaintiff throw a crack pipe out of his car

-Two of the arresting officers, however, were not entitled to qualified immunity
+window.
+Two of the arresting officers, however, were not entitled to qualified

 A man claimed that he was beaten by police officers and sustained a fractured collarbone, a SLAP-type labral tear, and facial injuries leaving permanent scarring and requiring two nose surgeries.
 He also became legally deaf in one ear and has reduced hearing in the other.
 A federal appeals court reversed the dismissal of a deliberate indifference denial of medical care claim against the doctor at a hospital emergency room, finding that if the complaint were amended to allege two things claimed in the plaintiff's opposition to the doctor's motion to dismiss, it would show a sufficiently culpable state of mind for a constitutional violation.
 Those two things were that the officers falsely told the female doctor that one of the officers he allegedly attacked was a woman, and that he should therefore be "ignored and left alone."
 Nielsen v.
 Rabin, #12-4313, 2014 U.S. App.
 Lexis 2745 (2nd Cir.).